Close icon

 Language and Creativity in Workplace Discourse

-Language and Creativity in Workplace Discourse - Prof. Almut Koester, Vienna University of Economics and Business
+Language and Creativity in Workplace Discourse - Prof. Almut Koester, WU Vienna University

 • When: 1pm, Wednesday 12 March